Pelham Preparatory Academy (11X542)

 Teachers with more than 3 years of experience: 72%

-Academic Highlights: CUNY LINCT program, CUNY College Now partnership, College Access for All, CUNY Gear Up, University of Vermont partnership
+Academic Highlights: University of Vermont partnership, CUNY College Now partnership, CUNY LINCT program, College Access for All, CUNY Gear Up

-Other Features: 10th Grade Seats Available, College Trips, Community Service Expected, Health Center, Online Grading System, Orientation, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Orientation, Summer Session, Weekend Programs
+Other Features: College Trips, Community Service Expected, Computer Science Coursework, Expert College and Career Advisor On Staff, Health Center, Online Grading System, Orientation, Paid Internships, Saturday Programs, Student Parent Orientation, Summer Bridge, Summer Internships, Summer Orientation, Summer Session, Weekend Programs

 School Features: